hdShang/arxiv-daily/docs/cs-CV/2025-05-07/papers/250504109v1-one2any-one-reference-6d-pose-estimation-for-any-object.md

 ---
 layout: default
-title: One2Any: One-Reference 6D Pose Estimation for Any Object
+title: "One2Any: One-Reference 6D Pose Estimation for Any Object"
 ---

 # One2Any: One-Reference 6D Pose Estimation for Any Object